rcdmk/aspZip/readme.md

 Open a ZIP file (create or open an existing file in disk)

-    zip.OpenArquieve("path\to\file.zip") ' this creates the arquieve if it doesn't exists
+    zip.OpenArchieve("path\to\file.zip") ' this creates the archieve if it doesn't exists

 Add some files or folders